letoram/durden/README.md

 using features that becomes easier with 'cheat sheets' like an ASCII table.

-Statusbar / Command Channel
+Status / Command / Output channels
 ====

-By default, durden creates two named pipes (FIFO) in the APPLTEMP namespace (e.g. export ARCAN\_APPLTEMPPATH=/some/where but defaults to the specified appldir) with the name (durden\_status) and (durden\_control).
-These can be used to run remote controls and to update the statusbar.
-For instance, using
+By default, durden creates three named pipes (FIFO) in the ipc subdirectory of the APPLTEMP namespace (default, same as the durden path you run, but can be changed with the ARCAN\_APPLTEMPPATH environment variable).
-i3status:

-    i3status | sed -e 's/^/status:/' > ~/durden/durden\_
+The respective fifos are called (write-only: status, command) and (read-only: output).
+Status can be used for providing external information, e.g. open files, available memory, network status and have it mapped on UI components like the status bar.
+The command protocol is similar to 'lemonbar' (so i3status with output format set to lemonbar can be used) with some additions.

+    | is used as group separator
+    %% escapes %
+    %{fmtcmd} changes format (stateful)

+    where possible fmtcmd values are:
+     F#rrggbb set text color
+     B#rrggbb set group background
+     F- reset to default text color
+     S+ switch to next screen
+     S- switch to previous screen
+     Sf switch to first (primary) screen
+     Sl switch to last screen
+     Snum switch to screen index 'num'
+     Aidentifier set group "on click" action.
+This can only be set once for each group.
+If identifier is a valid path (#path/to/cmd or !path/to/cmd) on-click will run that path.
+Otherwise, identifier value will be written to output channel on click.

 The command channel uses the format "namespace:command" where namespace is one of (command, global, target).
 In addition, the command name or path must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
 The feature works much like normal custom target or global bindings, but with some additional (gfunc.lua) functions available to be exposed.

+The output ipc channel acts as response for writes to both status and command channels.

 Features and Status
 =====